HansWessels/gup/README.md

 During development the compression performance is evaluated using multiple test data sets.
 - **Calgary corpus** The [Calgary corpus](https://en.wikipedia.org/wiki/Calgary_corpus).
 I am using the 'less commonly used 18 file version which include 4 additional text files in UNIX "troff" format, PAPER3 through PAPER6' and it also includes the additional files 'readme', 'sizes' and 'sources' which came with the archive containing the Calgary corpus.
 The last three are small files and it is interesting to see how the various modes are doing with small files.
 - **atari** a set of files comming from my Atari ST harddisk.
-It contains a lot of programs (.prg ) and Atari St picture files (Neochrome and Degas format).
+It contains a lot of programs (.prg ) and Atari ST picture files (Neochrome and Degas format).
 - **mame** a large set of Mame ROM dumps.
 - **enwik8** The dataset is based on the [Hutter Prize](http://prize.hutter1.net) and contains the first 10^8 byte of Wikipedia